manwar/theweeklychallenge/content/blog/design-pattern-factory.md

 [**Moo::Role**](https://metacpan.org/pod/Moo::Role) is similar to a `trait` or `interface`.

-It declares behavior that consuming classes must implement.
+It declares behaviour that consuming classes must implement.

 Here, we say: Any class that does with `Shape` must provide a `draw` method.